Dr Nick Caddick

 Background

 Nick joined Anglia Ruskin University in 2015 shortly after completing his doctorate at Loughborough University, during which he explored the effects of surfing on the wellbeing of combat veterans experiencing post-traumatic stress.
-His work is situated in the field of Critical Military Studies – an interdisciplinary area of work focused on understanding the influence of military power in society.
-Nick regularly publishes work on various topics related to war, veterans, military experience, and research methodologies.
-He also regularly reviews work for the Critical Military Studies journal, as well as for a range of other scholarly publications.
+His work is situated in ‘narrative global politics’, an interdisciplinary area of study examining the power of narrative and storytelling to shape ideas, beliefs, values, and experience in global politics.
+Nick regularly publishes work on various topics related to narrative, war and conflict, as well as research methodologies.
+He also reviews work for the Critical Military Studies journal, and for a range of other scholarly publications.

-Nick’s recent work uses narrative to examine the legacy of war, conflict and military life for a range of different groups, including veterans, families, civilians, and society as a whole.
-In 2020 he was also awarded funding from the Arts and Humanities Research Council (AHRC) as part of a multi-partner collaborative project examining the role of arts, culture and sport in supporting veteran transition to civilian life.
+Nick’s recent work has used narrative to examine the legacy of war, conflict and military life for a range of different groups, including veterans, families, civilians, and society as a whole.
+From 2021-2023, he led a multi-partner collaborative project funded by the Arts and Humanities Research Council (AHRC) examining the role of arts, culture and sport in supporting veteran transition to civilian life.
+The project resulted in a series of co-created documentary films about transition to civilian life, which can all be viewed here: Stories in Transition: The Films.

 Nick is a member of our Safe and Inclusive Communities research theme.